dingusagar/MouseGestureRecognition/README.md

 # Version 2 - TODO
 * Make inference much faster by using a more lightweight cnn model.
 We just need shape recognition.
-* Reduce memory footprint of the model.
+* Reduce memory footprint of the model. - lighter model, onnx, quantisation ?
 * a new shape/gesture requires around 10-15 images.
 Even though this is small, its still a manual process.
 Why cant we think of encoding the image and doing a vector similarity, this way we can make it few shot for new classes.